Gearing up for the day that your baby will get sick for the first time...

 3. Infant Tylenol

 If you have an infant, you should have some of this in your house.
 Better to have and not need, than to need and not have.
 If baby gets a fever in the latest part of the night, running to the store to get Tylenol is going to be the last thing you want to do -- trust me.
+Make sure you get the kind with the syringe-like measure, not the little cup.

 4. Some way for baby to sleep with his/her head elevated